skatromb/skatromb/src/interview_training/anyfin_data_engineer/README.md

 * It contains only 5k fulfilled rows, others are an empty dataset `;;;;;;;;;;;;;;;;;`.

 Don't know if it's a bug or feature of test task, but think it is important to inform you.
-I think they meant to be deleted.
-I worked with them as they are intended to exist (although useless).
+I think they meant to be deleted, but I worked with them as they are intended to exist (although useless).

 2. While joining tables I've noticed another problem:
 `cycles.loan_id` matches `loan.id` only partially.